Tools You'll Need to Succeed

 - Bandwidth of 1.5 Mbps minimum to support good video streaming.

 - Windows vs. Mac vs. Linux: While Apple and Linux operating systems will work for Canvas, some of the software required for coursework will only work with Windows operating systems.
-Non-Windows users will find software differences to be common and will need to make use of virtualization software that supports an appropriate version of Windows, currently at least Windows 7.
+Non-Windows users will find software differences to be common and will need to make use of virtualization software that supports an appropriate version of Windows.
 In most cases, the cost of purchasing this software is the responsibility of students.

 - Screen Size: Students should consider their study habits and course requirements, i.e. readings, when selecting a monitor.
 For most students, a good quality 21-inch or larger 1920x1080 screen works well.
 Depending on the course of study, having two smaller monitors may also work well.